mlflow/mlflow/docs/source/llms/chat-model-intro/index.rst

             input_example=(request, params),
         )

-With a custom :py:class:`~mlflow.pyfunc.PythonModel`, we need to manually define the input example, so that model signature can be inferred from it.
-This is a significant difference from the ChatModel API, which automatically configured the signature to conform to the standardized OpenAI-compatible input/output/parameter schemas.
+With a custom :py:class:`~mlflow.pyfunc.PythonModel`, we need to manually define the input example so that a model signature can be inferred using the example.
+This is a significant difference from the ChatModel API, which automatically configures a signature that conforms to the standard OpenAI-compatible input/output/parameter schemas.
-To learn more about auto inference of model signature based on an input example, see :ref:`GenAI model signature example <genai_model_signature_example>` section for details.
+To learn more about auto inference of model signature based on an input example, see the :ref:`GenAI model signature example <genai_model_signature_example>` section for details.

 There is also one notable difference in how we call the loaded model's ``predict`` method: parameters are passed as a dictionary via the ``params`` keyword argument, rather than in the dictionary containing the messages.